FormidableLabs/whackage/README.md

 whack unlink victory-chart-native
 ```

-To reset your `node_modules`, but keep the `whackage.json` around for the next time you want to work with that package, run:
+To reset your your original dependencies, but keep the `whackage.json` around for the next time you want to work with that package, simply nuke your `node_modules`:
 ```
-whack reset
+rm -rf node_modules && npm i
 ```

 #### API